Basecamp at Kap-Kig-Iwan Provinical Park

 On the 'Cart Lake Tailings Lookout' we actually left the Jeep parked and crossed the dried out lake to have a closer look at the 'Silverfields Mill'.
 The building is behind a fenced, but it sure is more impressive close up than from across the lake.

 Four sites are no longer part of the Heritage Silver Trail, two of them we passed by chance during our excursion to the Hound Chute plant on the Montreal River.
 This plant generated compressed air for the mines.

 Our next visit will hopefully have all the museums open again, including the museum in Cobalt.
 We tried to book an underground mine tour at the Colonial Mine Site, but like all the guided and indoor attractions, it was closed.

 More about the Heritage Silver Trail on the next pages or skip to Heritage Silver Trail

 Cobalt and abandoned mines

 When you look on the map you find numerous mine icons littered all over the Cobalt area.
 The Heritage Silver Trail covers the topic on mines in full detail.
 We were looking for the 'off the beaten track' mine accessible only by four-wheel drive.
 We were successful.

 Some of our discoveries were a pile of rubble where the mine was filled with rocks.
-The map does not really provide much information on the mine.
+The map does not really give much information on the mine.
 In preparation for this trip, we downloaded the topographical maps from Natural Resources Canada and covered this in our Digital Topo Map document.